 - IV Orencia (Abatacept)

-- Drug doses are commonly missed and queried – please remember to enter any additional information into the Feedback section to avoid a query being raised.
+Drug doses are commonly missed and queried – if this information is not available, please let us know by leaving a note in the Feedback/comments section to avoid a query being raised.

-To represent a dose change on the BSRBR-RA database, a stop date is entered for the current course, and a new course is entered starting from that date.
-The stop reason for the original course can be set as Other, with the text "Dose change" entered in the details box, as shown below:
+To represent a dose/frequency change on the BSRBR-RA database, please enter a stop date for the current course and enter a new course.
+The stop reason for the original course can be set as Other, with the text "Dose change" or “Frequency change” entered in the details box, as shown below:

-Once you've entered the stop details, save the page, then click the Add New button and enter the details of the new dosage.
-Save this page, and you should see something similar to the image below:
+Once you have entered the stop details, save the page, click the Add New button and enter the details of the new dosage/frequency.
+Save this page and you should see something similar to the image below:

-For all of our information on Adverse Events and Serious Adverse Events, please see the section on our information page:
+For all of our information on Adverse Events and Serious Adverse Events, please see the following document on our database tutorials page: